SKopecz/PositiveIntegrators.jl/docs/src/convergence.md

 ## Conservative PDS

-First, we consider conservative PDS and define an academic non-autonomous test problem.
+First, we consider conservative PDS.
+We define an academic non-autonomous test problem to compute errors and investigate the convergence order.

 ```@example eoc
 using PositiveIntegrators

-# choose problem
+# define problem
 P(u, p, t) = [0.0 cos.(π * t) .^ 2 * u[2]; sin.(2 * π * t) .^ 2 * u[1] 0.0]
-prob = ConservativePDSProblem(P, [0.9; 0.1], (0.0, 10.0))
+prob = ConservativePDSProblem(P, [0.9; 0.1], (0.0, 1.0))

 nothing # hide output
 ```

-To use `analyticless_test_convergence` from `DiffEqDevTools` we need pick a solver to compute the reference solution and specify tolerances.
+To use `analyticless_test_convergence` from [`DiffEqDevTools`](https://github.com/SciML/DiffEqDevTools.jl) we need pick a solver to compute the reference solution and specify tolerances.
 Moreover, we need to choose the different time step sizes.

 ```@example eoc